• Skip to primary navigation

 But I always got questions from clients to recommend a way to translate their sites.
 So I’ve tested the likes of WPML, Babble, qTranslate or Polylang but was never quite sold on any of them.

 In 2017 I saw a demo of TranslatePress at WordCamp Bucharest and I was immediately drawn to the ease of use.
-I knew the team behind the plugin from WordCamp Romania 2014, they’re cool guys, and that gave me the nudge to test more in depth.
+I knew the team behind the plugin from WordCamp Romania 2014.
+They’re cool guys, and that gave me the nudge to test more in depth.

 TranslatePress is a WordPress plugin that lets you translate your site, or parts of it, easily – directly from the front-end.
 It works similarly to a visual page editor in that regard, I felt like working in the WordPress Customizer.